 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and Design

 The service area opened as 'Forton services'.
 For many years this name was used on all example diagrams of road signs, including drawings of non-motorway signs.

-The land is owned by The Crown Estate, making this the Queen's motorway service area.
-This is mostly an administrative title which has little practical impact, and the reigning Queen is probably unaware and uninterested in her associated with these facilities.
+The land is owned by The Crown Estate, making this the King's motorway service area.
+This is mostly an administrative title which has little practical impact, and the reigning King is probably unaware of and uninterested in his association with the service station.

 See also: The Pennine Tower

-The service station is known almost exclusively for the 65-foot (20m) tower attached to the northbound building, visible from afar on the north side and described in one publicity leaflet as being "a luxury observation platform".
+The service station is known almost entirely for the 65-foot (20 metre) tower attached to the northbound building, visible from afar on the north side and described in one publicity leaflet as being "a luxury observation platform".
 It closed in 1989.
 Full details are given on its own page.

 Contrary to a baseless rumour that a few individuals are keen to spread in discussion groups, there is no proposal to demolish The Pennine Tower, and neither will Lancaster services be moving to Hampson Green.
 If it was being built from scratch now then that is probably where it would be built, but the fact is it already exists and it would be extremely difficult to move it.

 |Charnock Richard (24 miles)|